Amateur Radio Internet Exchange

 Connections be obtained via 802.11 wireless or other particpating IP protocols.
 You're welcome to integrate something other than Ethernet, but the route servers are TCP/IP only and most peers are as well.
 Currently the supported interconnection methods are as follows:

-Feel free to send us an email or keybase message at any time.
+Feel free to send us an email at any time.
 Happy peering!

-Currently there are 12 sessions on the exchange.
+Currently there are 9 peers on the exchange.

 If an ARIX member cause issues for the exchange, other members, or the internet at large, intentionally or unintentionally, the offending port may be brought down until the issue is corrected.